ciscon/vim/pack/vimspector/opt/vimspector/README.md

 For an introduction to the configuration of `.vimspector.json`, take a look at the Getting Started section of the [Vimspector website][website].

-For full explanation, including how to use variables, substitutions and how to specify exception breakpoints, see [the docs][vimspector-ref].
+For a full explanation, including how to use variables, substitutions and how to specify exception breakpoints, see [the docs][vimspector-ref].

 The JSON configuration file allows C-style comments: